Term of the Moment

 Definition: compute-in-memory

-A combination processor and RAM in the same circuit.
+(2) A combination processor and RAM in the same circuit.
 Also called "processing in memory," "memory-centric computing" and "in-memory computation," compute-in-memory systems are designed to handle huge amounts of parallel arithmetic calculations for AI and other math-intensive applications.
-For decades, numerous designs for a chip that enable the contents of memory to be directly processed have been considered.
+For decades, numerous designs for this type of chip have been considered.

 CPU <--bus--> Memory

 The traditional computer architecture is a CPU connected to memory via a system bus.
-To be calculated, data in memory traverse this pathway back and forth, and those data transfers take a huge amount of processing time.
-As AI applications grow larger and more complex, the goal of the compute-in-memory design is to handle matrix multiplications (multiply-and-add) in parallel at the highest speed possible.
+Data traverse this pathway back and forth and take a huge amount of time.
+As AI models grow larger, the goal of compute-in-memory is to handle matrix multiplications (multiply-and-add) in parallel at the highest speed possible.
 See matrix multiplication.